membraneframework-labs/membrane_timescaledb_reporter/README.md

 Full element paths can be quite lengthy and repeat frequently so they are stored in separate table.

-Timescale will create hyper table based on `metrics` table and only this table will be chunked and further compressed.
+Timescale will create hyper table based on `measurements` table and only this table will be chunked and further compressed.

-## Basic TimescaleDB and Grafana setup
+## Integration with Grafana
-Basic docker-compose setup of timescaledb and grafana with simple grafana dashboard can be found in `example_setup` folder.
+Instructions how to create basic TimescaleDB and integrate with Grafana can be found [here](GrafanaIntegration.md).
-Before using grafana dashboard make sure you have added postgres data source and marked timescale extension.

 ## Copyright and License